FBA in Afghanistan

 The Afghan High Peace Council was established in 2010.
 It is composed of a number of influential members of Afghan society and the purpose is to seek reconciliation with insurgents to end the war at the national level.
 Provinical peace committees were established to complement the national High Peace Council.
 FBA has offered dialogue and mediation training for members of those institutions, with a focus on the small number of female members.
 FBA has also supported other women active in the Afghan peace process in their efforts to analyze and solve the root causes of the conflict.

 Click here to read the entire supplementary strategy for FBA’s work within the framework of Sweden’s development cooperation with Afghanistan 2018–2019.
+According to a supplementary decision by the Swedish government, the strategy has been extended to also include the year 2020.

 Photo: UN Photo/Tim Page